Raashot12/TINKTEQ/README.md

-# Juliet AI onboarding application
+# TINKTEQ CARGO Shipping application

 Project is built with [nextjs](https://nextjs.org/docs), with [redux](https://redux.js.org/api/api-reference) for state management and [mantine](https://mantine.dev/pages/basics/) as the component libary.